AwesomestCode/debatewiki/source/docs/debatetypes/public-forum.rst

 Public Forum
 ======================================

-Public forum debate involves two teams of two people each debating for or against a resolution.
+Public forum debate involves two teams of two people each debating for or against a :ref:`resolution`.
 The resolution changes every two months in the fall term, and then once every month in the spring.

 For instance, the resolution for January 2023 was "Resolved: The United States Federal Government should increase its diplomatic efforts to peacefully resolve internal armed conflicts in West Asia."